 You’ll feel supported by our policies and work practices that are designed to help you maximise your work-life balance.
 Our range of benefits include private medical insurance, virtual GP service, loans for technology or cycling.

 See more about what we offer on our Careers page.

 Everyone who joins the Financial Ombudsman is well-supported from the outset, and over your first six months you’ll learn all you need to know before you begin working on real-life cases and managing your own caseload.

 Our commitment to your development continues throughout your career with us.

 We have modern, open-plan offices, near good transport links, in London and Coventry.
 After completing your training, you may be able to work flexible hours, part-time or from home.
 You’ll work in a small team, sharing your knowledge and experience as you go, supported by an Ombudsman Manager.

 Our people tell us that the culture and our people are some of the best bits about working here.

 How to apply

-To get started and apply for one of our investigator roles, in either London or Coventry, you'll need to complete our online application process.
+To get started and apply for one of our Investigator roles, in London or Coventry, Scotland or the Northwest, you'll need to complete our online application process.